-All students must wear their student lanyard/ID.
+All students must at all times wear their student Cecil Jones lanyard with their ID.

 As a school, we have two very clear priorities for Year 13:

 - All students should aim to maximise their achievement.
 Whatever grades they received or how many units they completed in Year 12, we expect all students to work towards the next grade up.
 If you are on a C, try to get a B by the end of the year.
 Go further, go beyond.

 - All students should complete an application to university during the autumn term via UCAS.
 If a student is unsure about whether they want to go to university, they should still write their application.
 You can always change your mind later.
 If you don’t write an application, then you cannot change your mind if you decide you want to go!
 We will support students in this UCAS process.

 Students and parents are reminded that universities and employers often ask for references throughout Year 13 – including on results day in August – which will include questions about attendance and punctuality.
 The school can only say that attendance is “outstanding” if it is over 95%.
 Poor attendance and punctuality in Year 13 can seriously affect your future plans.